sulu/docs/detail-specification/600-global/DET-601-products.md

 ![Products database diagram](https://raw.github.com/massiveart/sulu-docs/master/detail-specification/images/db/products.png)

 ###Description
-The data for the products region is split into multiple bundles.
-The `SuluProductBaseBundle` contains the most common stuff, which is shared among all the other bundles.
-This bundle can be considered abstract, as it contains a mapped super class.

-The shown `SuluProductAdvancedBundle` introduces suppliers, which is not always required, thus it is in an own bundle.

-Later there will also be a `SuluProductSimpleBundle`, which adds some missing fields to the product required for a simple shop without suppliers.

-####SuluProductBaseBundle
-This bundle contains the abstract products entity (for the `pr_products`-table shown in the diagram, which is never generated due to its abstractness), holding the most common information like a key, serial numbers, a manufacturer and so on.
+The bundle contains the abstract products entity and a concrete implementation of it as well.
+There the most common information is hold, like a key, serial numbers, a manufacturer and so on.
 Additionally it stores the type of the product (`pr_types`).
 It is also linked to a language dependent table containing the products name and description (`pr_product_translations`).

 ##### Product attributes
 The `pr_attributes`-table contains all the available attributes in the system together with a unit and a type (enumeration, text, integer, double, ...).
 The relation to the product is established by the `pr_product_attributes`-table containing the value as well.
 The `pr_attribute_sets`-table combines some of these attributes, to offer some preconfigured attribute sets to the user for convenience.